holoviz/holoviz/doc/background.rst

    high-level specifications
 -  `GeoViews <http://geo.holoviews.org>`__: Visualizable geographic
    data that that can be mixed and matched with HoloViews objects
+-  `hvPlot <http://hvplot.pyviz.org>`__: Quickly return interactive
+   HoloViews or GeoViews objects from your Pandas, Xarray, or other data structures
 -  `Datashader <https://github.com/bokeh/datashader>`__: Rasterizing
    huge datasets quickly as fixed-size images
 -  `Param <https://github.com/ioam/param>`__: Declaring